Yahoo pulls out of China amid 'challenging' environment

 Associated Press

-HONG KONG (AP) — Yahoo Inc. on Tuesday said it has pulled its services from China, citing an “increasingly challenging business and legal environment.”
+HONG KONG (AP) — Yahoo Inc. on Tuesday said it plans to pull out of China, citing an “increasingly challenging business and legal environment.”

-The company said in a statement that its services were no longer accessible from mainland China as of Nov.
+The company said in a statement that its services will no longer be accessible from mainland China as of Nov.
 1.

-“In recognition of the increasingly challenging business and legal environment in China, Yahoo’s suite of services will no longer be accessible from mainland China as of November 1,” the statement read.

-The company’s withdrawal coincided with China’s Personal Information Protection Law coming into effect on Nov.
-1, which curbs what information companies can gather and sets standards for how it must be stored.

 Yahoo is the second large U.S. technology firm in recent weeks to reduce its operations in China.
 Last month, Microsoft’s professional networking platform LinkedIn said it would shutter its Chinese site, replacing it with a jobs board instead.